 What if I told you that I had a system that could help you clear the clutter from your home in 10 minutes a day?
 Would you believe me – do I even believe me?
 Are you now looking around your space thinking it could really use a good clean out?
-Make sure you scroll to the end for a HUGE giveaway!
+In addition, make sure you scroll to the end for a HUGE giveaway!

 WHAT A DOOZY

 To say that 2020 has been a doozy, would be the understatement of the year.
 It seems like at every turn there has been something that has thrown all of our lives into a bit of a tailspin.
 First the pandemic, then economic shut-down and quarantine followed.
-Shortly there after, came the murder of George Floyd and the resulting protests, periods of demonstration, and unrest that followed.
-It is enough to cause even the most stable person a bout of anxiety.
+Shortly thereafter, came the murder of George Floyd and the resulting protests, periods of demonstration, and unrest that followed.
+In fact, it is enough to cause even the most stable person a bout of anxiety.

 NOT TODAY, CLUTTER

 So, starting today I am taking control, and I want you to come along on the journey with you.
-Maybe your house feels like an out-of-control mess after everyone has been stuck there for three months or maybe you just want to feel better about yourself after you see the level of crazy I deal with on a daily basis.
-Whatever the reason, I am inviting all of you to join me in a journey to #kickcluttertothecurb.
+Maybe your house feels like an out-of-control mess after everyone has been stuck there for three months.
+Or maybe you just want to feel better about yourself after you see the level of crazy I deal with on a daily basis.
+But whatever the reason, I am inviting all of you to join me in a journey to #kickcluttertothecurb.

 HOW DOES IT WORK